lunauii/cs-resources/Term 2 - CST/COMP 2721/ch5.md

 1 | 1 | 0 | 1 | 0 | 0
 1 | 1 | 1 | 1 | 0 | 1

-We'll need three multiplexers for three outputs, and connect the each data line to ground/power according to the truth table.
+We'll need three multiplexers for three outputs, and connect each data line to ground/power according to the truth table.
 I'd draw it out, but I don't feel like it.

 # Decoders
 A **decoder** is a circuit that decodes an $n$ bits of input and outputs a single $1$ in one of $2^n$ data lines accordingly.
 Like multiplexers, decoders are combinational circuits.